jklsnt/taproot3/src/mathematics/linear_algebra/KBxDataTopologyFinal.md

 	- $H_k(X)=\frac{{\ker \partial_k}}{\text{im} \partial_{k+1}}$
 		- can think of this as removing the filled in space
 		- the dim of this space gives us the number of holes in $X$
+- we can represent stuff as matricies and then look at the dim of them